npm/npm/doc/cli/folders.md

 ### Temp Files

-Temporary files are stored by default in the folder specified by the `tmp` config, which defaults to either the TMPDIR environment variable, or `/tmp`.
+Temporary files are stored by default in the folder specified by the `tmp` config, which defaults to the TMPDIR, TMP, or TEMP environment variables, or `/tmp` on Unix and `c:\windows\temp` on Windows.

 Temp files are given a unique folder under this root for each run of the program, and are deleted upon successful exit.

 ## More Information

-When doing local installings, npm first tries to find an appropriate `prefix` folder.
+When installing locally, npm first tries to find an appropriate `prefix` folder.
 This is so that `npm install foo@1.2.3` will install to the sensible root of your package, even if you happen to have `cd`ed into some other folder.